Glyptodon: Glyptotherium

-Fossils from North America were also described and referred to Glyptodon starting in 1875, when civil engineers J. N. Cuatáparo and Santiago Ramírez collected a skull, nearly complete carapace, and associated postcranial skeleton of a glyptodontine from a drainage canal near Tequixquiac, Mexico, the fossils coming from the Rancholabrean stage of the Pleistocene.
-These fossils were the first found of glyptodontines in North America and were named as a new species of Glyptodon, G. mexicanum, but the fossils have since been lost and the species was synonymized with Glyptotherium cylindricum.
+Beginning in the 1870s, glyptodont fossils were reported from Pleistocene-age deposits in North America, especially Mexico and the southern United States.
+From a drainage canal near Tequixquiac, Mexico, a skull, nearly complete carapace, and associated postcranial skeleton were collected by Mexican civil engineers Juan N. Cuatáparo and Santiago Ramírez.
+In 1875, they named the fossils Glyptodon mexicanum, however this specimen has been lost and G. mexicanum is considered a synonym of Glyptotherium cylindricum.
+This was the first discovery of glyptodont remains in North America.
 Several other North American glyptodontine species were named throughout the late 19th-early 20th century, typically based on fragmentary osteoderms.
 All North American and Central American fossils of glyptodontines have since been referred to the closely related genus Glyptotherium, which was named in 1903 by American paleontologist Henry Fairfield Osborn.